-While bitcoin has legal status in the EU, there exists no framework for regulatory controls.
+While bitcoin has legal status in the EU, there exists no overall framework for regulatory controls.
 Even though the European Parliament met recently to discuss ICOs, they only covered generalities about increasing oversight.
 There’s been no real movement on crypto regulation.
 In spite of this, member nations are moving forward with their own regulatory efforts.